 The Nordic Nutrition Recommendations encourage people to replace some of their meat consumption with fish.
-In terms of the environment, the best alternative is to prefer the fish species from nearby waters, for instance, pike, perch, whitefish and Baltic herring in Finland.
-This is also good for the environment, because more than 70 per cent of the fish we eat is imported from abroad, where many fish species are already now endangered.
+In terms of the environment, the best alternative is to prefer fish species from nearby waters, for instance, pike, perch, whitefish and Baltic herring in Finland.
+This is also good for the environment, because more than 70 per cent of the fish we eat is imported from abroad, where many fish species already now are endangered.
 At the same time, many species of fish in our local waters are under-utilized.
 In addition to fish, tofu, soy mince, mushrooms or nuts make good substitutes for meat.

 More tips for environmentally friendly eating are offered in WWF's food guide and fish guide.

 The latest Nordic Nutrition Recommendations were published in October 2013, and over one hundred specialists took part in preparing them.
-The Nutrition Recommendations don't concentrate only on the amount of fat or carbohydrates we take in; they also pay attention to the overall diet, the quality of foodstuffs and to their importance as a source of nutrients.
+The Nutrition Recommendations don't concentrate only on the amount of fat or carbohydrates we take in; they also pay attention to the overall diet, the quality of foodstuffs and their importance as a source of nutrients.